Mahmudul-Islam-Ovi/flight-search-task/README.md

 ## Best practices - Use readable file formate, Use custom hook this hook return the json data.we can use this hook any component for data show.Its work like a global state we can use this data anywhere .

-Project live link -
+I spent 3 hours for this project

-My personal best project git link -
+My personal best project git link - https://github.com/Mahmudul-Islam-Ovi/grocery-bazaar-client